Why Hydro-Jetting is the Go-To Solution for Commercial Plumbing

 The amount of water pressure used depends on the blockage and the condition of the pipes.
 It can range anywhere between 1,500 psi to 60,000 psi, and the “hydro-blasting” level.
 For reference, a fire hose blasts out water at about 290 psi.
 Hydro-jetting, even at the lower levels, is putting a lot of water into your pipes to clean them out.

-Hydro-jetting can be dangerous, and should be left to the professionals.
-Spraying water, even with a basic pressure washer, can cause skin lacerations.
-It’s better to be safe than sorry.
+Hydro-jetting can be dangerous, and should only be performed by professionals.
+Even a basic pressure washer can cause lacerations to your skin.

 Hydro-jetting clears out normal clogs, like food or hair, and also clears out more serious blockages, like tree roots and more serious clogs.
 It clears out the gunk, grease, and oil, that, when left to sit, can lead to issues down the road.
 Hydro-jetting also clears away bacteria, which can help to keep pipes healthy and longer-lasting.